henryglends/Bootstrap/README.md

 ### How do I disable OTA updates?
 Turn off automatic updates in Settings, both iOS updates (installing and downloading) and security responses & system files.

-Download the [Cowabunga IPA](https://github.com/leminlimez/Cowabunga/releases/download/v10.3.2/Cowabunga.ipa) and install with TrollStore.
-Open and go to Tools > Miscellaneous and turn Supervised *ON*.
-Open Settings app and change the phones date to December 1st 2023.
+Change the date to December 1st 2023.
 Install the tvOS profile with [this .mobileconfig](https://betaprofiles.dev/dl/block-ota/BlockOTA_17.mobileconfig) and reboot.
-Disable Supervision from Cowabunga and set the date back to normal.
+Set the date back to normal.

-Despite Cowabunga saying your iOS version isn't supported, **this will still work**.

 ### Why don't my package managers have any URL schemes?
 URL schemes are currently **disabled** to mitigate jailbreak detection.
 You will need to manually copy repository URLs and paste them into the package managers yourself.